anilzen/MathQuantum/content/authors/McDowell/_index.md

 ---
 # Display name
-title: Jamie Le
+title: Ryder McDowell

-weight: 9
+weight: 13

 # Is this the primary user of the site?
 superuser: false